 Hatchery origin fish released from PRH spawned throughout the Hanford Reach.
-In addition, the hatchery origin proportions of spawners relative to total spawners in the different sections of the Hanford Reach were similar.
+The hatchery origin proportions of spawners relative to total spawners in the different sections of the Hanford Reach ranged from 0.311 in Section-5 to 0.413 in Section-2.
 Recent evidence suggests that adult carcasses drift downstream of their spawning location and bias estimates of downstream spawning distribution.
-Stray rates into other populations appeared to be low based upon coded-wire tag recoveries and PIT tag detections of PRH adults in the Snake River were also low.
+Stray rates into other populations appeared to be low based upon codedwire tag recoveries and PIT tag detections of PRH adults in the Snake River were also low.

 However, in some years there have been notable numbers of PIT tag detections of PRH adults above Priest Rapids Dam.

-The PRH continued to contribute substantially to ocean and Columbia River fisheries and tends to have higher adult recruitment rates than the natural spawning fall Chinook Salmon to the

-Hanford Reach of the Columbia River.
-Adult recruitment rate of the latest complete brood year (2014) for PRH was 6.79 versus 0.38 for fish spawning in the Hanford Reach.
+The PRH continued to contribute substantially to ocean and Columbia River fisheries and tends to have higher adult recruitment rates than the natural spawning fall Chinook Salmon to the Hanford Reach of the Columbia River.
+The adult recruitment rate of the latest complete brood year (2015) for PRH was 9.69 versus 0.69 for fish spawning in the Hanford Reach.

-PRH origin fish were estimated to make up 22.0% of the natural spawning population in the Hanford Reach during 2020.
-All hatchery fish combined (including fish released from Ringold Hatchery and strays from outside the Hanford Reach) comprised 26.8% of the fall Chinook Salmon on the spawning grounds.
+PRH origin fish were estimated to make up 25.5% of the natural spawning population in the Hanford Reach during 2021.
+All hatchery fish combined (including fish released from Ringold Hatchery and strays from outside the Hanford Reach) comprised 34.1% of the fall Chinook Salmon on the spawning grounds.
 Otolith recoveries at the PRH volunteer trap indicated that a very high percentage of fish returning to the PRH were of PRH origin.
-The proportionate natural influence (PNI) for Hanford Reach fall Chinook Salmon including all hatcheries was 0.546 in 2020.
-This value was calculated using a gene flow model based on the Ford model and was lower than the PNI target of 0.67 for the first time in seven consecutive years.
+The proportionate natural influence (PNI) for Hanford Reach fall Chinook Salmon including all hatcheries was 0.407 in 2021.
+This value was calculated using a gene flow model based on the Ford model and was lower than the PNI target of 0.67 for the second time in the last seven consecutive years.
 Adult management of fish at the PRH volunteer trap and alternative broodstock collection techniques to increase natural origin fish in the broodstock have contributed to improvements in PNI for the PRH program, but high numbers of hatchery origin spawners can make management of PNI challenging when natural return abundance is relatively low.